HyperNebula/Cookie-Bot/README.md

 I have added a python script to simplify adding the Bot token and id.
 To add them, just run ***setup.py*** and fill in the information when asked.
 There is also the option to add a custom prefix.
 If you do not supply one, the default prefix is **"/"**

 ### NOTE: As of right now, python 3.7 does not work with the bot.
-Please use python 3.6
+Please use python 3.6.
+This bot also only works with versions of discord.py before v1.0 right now

+I am currently working on updating the bot to the latest version of discord.py

 If you want to use the last working version, use this: [Version 3.0](https://github.com/HyperNebula/Cookie-Bot/releases/download/v3.0/v3.0-PythonFiles.zip)